dewshr/dewshr.github.io/_posts/2022-08-22-creating-static-webpage.md

     * `bundle` (run this inside your local github repository (***dewshr.github.io***))

 # Launching web page locally
 Run the command `bundle exec jekyll s`.
-Tjis will give you the server address (example: http://127.0.0.1:4000/).
+This will give you the server address (example: http://127.0.0.1:4000/).
 After you go to the server address it should look something like this
 ![chirpy_default](/assets/img/chirpy_default.png)

 To customize the names and links to the social media, go to the configuration file `config.yml` and make changes over there.